 Prior to 2015/16, the assignment of meshblocks to jackknife replicate groups was done independently in separate years (survey years).
-With the introduction of PSUs in 2015/16 survey design, some PSUs in the area sample were reused in 2016/17 survey year as well (see also Sample Design under section 3).
+With the introduction of PSUs in 2015/16 survey design, some PSUs in the area sample of one survey year were reused in the following survey year as well (see also Sample Design under Section 3).
 Therefore, a given PSU is assigned to the same jackknife replicate group in each of the two consecutive years with repeat PSUs.
 This ensures that the resulting jackknife weights appropriately take into account the clustering of the sample when calculating jackknife variances for: